-In this article, we are going to look at the four top reasons why dogs sleep or lay close to their owners.
-The short answer is that this behavior is ingrained into their genes and reinforced as puppies.
-To learn more about this behavior, as well as what you can do about it, keep reading.
+The main reason dogs prefer sleeping with their owners is because this behavior is instinctive.
+In this article, we are going to explain four reasons why dogs sleep or lie close to their owners.
+To learn more about this behavior, as well as what you can do about it, keep reading!

-Why Does My Dog Sleep So Close to Me?
-(4 Reasons)
+Top 4 Reasons Why Your Dog Sleep So Close to You

 1. It’s in Canine Genes to Sleep Against You

 Both wolf and domesticated dog puppies are born in litters.
 As they are still puppies, the entire litter will sleep in little dog piles for additional warmth and protection.
-The fact that domesticated puppies practice this behavior at such a young age further reinforces the behavior as they get older.
+This behavior instinctively stays with them as they get older.

 With this in mind, this behavior is simply in their genes.
 There’s not much they can do about it because it has allowed them and their descendants to survive centuries.